acm-projects/pocket-museum/README.md

         - Plays an audio track based on the information related to the painting
 - **Medium**:
     - Give Recommendations Of Artworks Based On The Pieces You've Scanned Before
-    - Add More Museum Databases To The Project
-    - Train A Personalized Model For Paintings Of A Particular Museum
 - ***Hard***:
     - Ability To Scan Artwork's Placard, Instead Of Manually Typing Artwork’s Title
     - Create A Map With Pinpoints, Denoting What Pieces Are Where And Color Code By Artist